AAdibnia/AAdibnia/README.md

 - 👋 Hi, I’m Ali Adibnia, @AAdibnia
 - 👀 I'm interested in creating new things.
+And now AI allows me to do this.
 - 📫 You can reach me via my email, ali.adibnia@gmail.com

 <!---